Credit Institution (bank licence)

 Enabling you to provide full suite of banking services, including deposit-taking, lending,payment services and issuing electronic money.

 A bank is regarded as a credit institution.
 Only credit institutions have the exclusive right to accept deposits and other repayable funds from non-professional market participants, while the unauthorised provision of financial services is prohibited.
 Accordingly, firms seeking to receive deposits from non-professional market participants, must, prior to this, obtain a banking licence from the Bank of Lithuania.

-Both Lithuania and its regulator, the Bank of Lithuania, are a pragmatic, innovative and a forward-thinking option to establish a bank.
-The regulator has established a new-comer programme and supports newcomers as parts of its strategy.
+Both Lithuania and its regulator, the Bank of Lithuania, are pragmatic, innovative and forward-thinking options to establish a bank.
+The regulator has established a newcomer programme and supports newcomers as part of its strategy.

 With an authorised bank in Lithuania, you are able to passport and operate across the rest of Europe.

 Popular companies who have chosen Lithuania, include, Barclays Bank, Revolut, Western Union, Danske Bank and Swedbank, to name a few.